transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * **Loci (Ω<sub>x</sub>):** Every conceptual "location" `x` within the HPFS corresponds to a unique, stable ontological state or locus, Ω<sub>x</sub>.
     * If `x` corresponds to a `q ∈ TF-ℚ`, Ω<sub>x</sub> is relatively simple, tied directly to the `¬`-scaffold.
     * If `x` corresponds to an irrational location, Ω<sub>x</sub> is a more complex state, its identity defined by its position within the continuous TLO field relative to the *entire* TF-ℚ scaffold, fundamentally involving `τ`/`—` aspects.
-* **Completeness:** The HPFS structure, grounded in the complete TLO continuity and stabilized by HELT/`—`, is inherently **complete**.
-It contains a stable ontological locus Ω<sub>x</sub> corresponding to *every* potential boundary definable by partitioning TF-ℚ. There are no ontological "holes" in HPFS.
+* **Completeness:** The HPFS ontological structure, inheriting the necessary continuity of the TLO/`—` interface and stabilized by HELT/`—`/TN dynamics, is inherently **complete**.
+Crucially, the overall stability requirement guarantees that every potential boundary definable by partitioning TF-ℚ (such as a least upper bound) corresponds to a stable ontological locus Ω<sub>x</sub>.
+An instability at such critical boundary points would not only contradict the TLO's nature as the minimal *stable* resolution of the origin paradox (by introducing inherent structural weaknesses) but would also leave fundamental operations like limit-taking structurally ungrounded within the framework.
+This stability ensures TF-ℝ possesses completeness without ontological "holes."

 HPFS then allows us to define TF-ℝ: